Aaramis/DECAF/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Créer un rapport pour nous aider à améliorer
+about: Create a report to help us improve
 title: '[BUG] '
 labels: bug
 assignees: ''

 ---

-**Description du bug**
+**Describe the bug**
-Une description claire et concise du problème.
+A clear and concise description of what the bug is.

-**Pour reproduire**
+**To Reproduce**
-Étapes pour reproduire le comportement:
+Steps to reproduce the behavior:
-1. Aller à '...'
+1. Go to '...'
-2. Cliquer sur '....'
+2. Click on '....'
-3. Faire défiler jusqu'à '....'
+3. Scroll down to '....'
-4. Voir l'erreur
+4. See error

-**Comportement attendu**
+**Expected behavior**
-Une description claire et concise de ce que vous attendiez.
+A clear and concise description of what you expected to happen.

-**Captures d'écran**
+**Screenshots**
-Si applicable, ajoutez des captures d'écran pour expliquer votre problème.
+If applicable, add screenshots to help explain your problem.

-**Environnement (veuillez compléter les informations suivantes):**
+**Environment (please complete the following information):**
  - OS: [ex.
 Ubuntu 20.04]
- - Version de Python: [ex.
+ - Version of Python: [ex.
 3.9.7]
- - Version de DECAF: [ex.
+ - Version of DECAF: [ex.
 0.1.0]

-**Contexte supplémentaire**
+**Additional context**
-Ajoutez tout autre contexte concernant le problème ici.
+Add any other context about the problem here.